- What is a Non-Stress Test?

 - If you have polyhydramnios (a condition wherein there is excessive amniotic fluid in the amniotic sac surrounding the foetus) or oligohydramnios (lack of sufficient amniotic fluid), pregnancy complications may arise.

-- Late-pregnancy amniocentesis or external cephalic versions (the procedure of turning a baby from breech/transverse to vertex or head down position) might affect the baby.
+- Late-pregnancy amniocentesis or external cephalic versions (the procedure of turning a baby from breech/transverse to a vertex or head down position) might affect the baby.

 - Reduced growth or movements of the foetus might indicate further issues.